Tucker Carlson is obsessed with Perth

 Tucker Carlson on stage at the Perth Freedom Conference.
 Credit: Gerard Mazza.

-I'd never seen such tight security at the Perth Convention and Exhibition Centre — and the last time I’d been there, counter-terror cops had charged me with aggravated burglary.
+I'd never seen such tight security at the Perth Convention and Exhibition Centre — and the previous time I’d been there, counter-terror cops had charged me with aggravated burglary.

-On Monday night, about a dozen police officers milled around as punters queued in four slow-moving lines to be checked over by full-body scanners.
+This time, on Monday night, about a dozen police officers milled around as punters queued to be checked by full-body scanners.

 As I waited, a young man approached me wanting a soundbite for his podcast.